sparkflows/sparkflows-docs/docs/aws/redshift.rst

 Redshift Processors
 -------------

 Fire has processors for reading from and writing to Redshift.
+They include:

+* Read Redshift AWS
+* Write Redshift AWS